KeplerGO/k2flix/README.md

 ```
 <img src="https://raw.githubusercontent.com/barentsen/k2flix/master/examples/epic-201572338.gif" />

+To see many more examples, follow [@KeplerBot](https://twitter.com/KeplerBot) on Twitter!

 ### Installation
 If you have a working installation of Python on your system, you can install k2flix using pip:
 ```